Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 In subsequent years, Sony continued to expand its business by selling portable transistor radios.
 Then, in 1968, Sony released the Trinitron, an innovative cathode ray tube (CRT) color television set.
 Trinitron TVs were brighter and more colorful than the competition, which led to Sony winning an Emmy for the technology.

 In general, Sony’s high-end models are always going to be your best bet.
-The company’s budget televisions often fall short when compared to competing alternatives, like the best TCL TV.
+The company’s budget televisions often fall short when compared to competing alternatives, like the best TCL TV, Mitsubishi TVs, and Toshiba TVs.
 However, anything with the Sony BRAVIA branding will give you excellent picture quality, good upscaling, and a wide color gamut with excellent color accuracy.

 (Pro 1): Plenty of Premium Features and Functionality: Sony does its best work when producing mid-range and high-end televisions.
 These TVs offer a ton of premium features and functionality, especially when compared to competing options from popular companies like Samsung and LG.
 The following are some of the best features Sony TVs have to offer in their standard lineup: